Aneri Vajani: Debut and breakthrough (2012-2015)

-Lead roles and success (2016-2020)
+Success and recent work (2016-present)

 Vajani next portrayed Saanjh Mathur Sharma in Beyhadh opposite Kushal Tandon and Jennifer Winget from 2016 to 2017.
 She received praises for her performance.
 She then appeared as Riddhi in Yeh Hai Aashiqui Season 4 where she reunited with Varma.

 In 2016, she featured in Arre's I Don't Watch TV as Tulsi.
 It marked her web debut.
 In 2018, she played Shreya in Laal Ishq opposite Samridh Bawa.
 She portrayed Pari Malhotra in her second web show, Voot's Silsila Badalte Rishton Ka Season 2 opposite Kunal Jaisingh.

 Vajani then played Pranati Mishra Khurana in Pavitra Bhagya, where she reunited with Jaisingh.
 She received ITA Award for Best Actress Popular nomination for her performance.
 She next appeared as Arundhati Singh in MX Player's web series Cookiees.

-Recent work and further career (2021-present)

 She made her film debut with the Telugu film FCUK: Father Chitti Umaa Kaarthik where she was seen as Priyanka.
 She also played a character named Aneri in the short film I Hate Goodbyes.

-In 2021, she started portraying Malvika Kapadia in Anupamaa.
+From 2021 to 2022, she started portraying Malavika Kapadia in Anupamaa.
 She quit the show permanently in 2022 to participate in Fear Factor: Khatron Ke Khiladi 12 claiming that "there is no scope of coming back as it's all over for her role".

-She appeared in the music video Phase in 2022.
+In March 2025, she entered as Shivani in Colors TV's Ram Bhavan.